christgau/wsdd/README.md

 Replace `distro` with the name of your distro, e.g. `buster` or `xenial` (issue `lsb_release -cs` if unsure).
 After an `apt update` you can install wsdd with `apt install wsdd`.

-You may also add the public key to the trusted ones on your system.
+You also need to import the public key of the repository like this `apt-key adv --fetch-keys https://pkg.ltec.ch/public/conf/ltec-ag.gpg.key`.

 ### Gentoo